Do What You Love interview: Rachael Taylor

 2. How would you describe your signature style and how did it come about?

-I’d say my signature style is free, quirky & spontaneous.
+I’d say my signature style is free, quirky and spontaneous.
 It normally involves elements of freehand drawing, bright accent colours, textures and layering.
 Sometimes I combine all of these things together.
 I think it stems from my student days.
 I studied Textile and Fashion design at Leeds but our tutors were really keen on mark-making, drawing, painting and working more freely.

 My portfolio was more fine art based rather than your typical design portfolio.
 It took me ages to loosen up my work, then in my final year whilst creating my screen printed collection something just clicked and it all fell into place.
 That’s when I started to really have fun with it and take risks.
 I’m never afraid to experiment as quite often my mistakes turn out to be my best pieces.

-I think a few factors helped in getting my own label out.
-I work as a freelance designer for other companies in the UK, USA & Europe so I think that raised my profile and people were aware of my style already.
-Being featured in books and magazines and on blogs really helped too, as people became more aware of me.
 When I first started my own line (launched in Sept 2009) I just started very small.
 I opened a notonthehighstreet store, and planned to just planned to sell online.
 Then when I started to see there was interest in it.
 I decided to approach a few local shops and it just went from there really.
 I rang up the British Craft Trade Fair about exhibiting at their 2011 show and they said someone had pulled out the 2010 show.
 There was just one week to go before the show so they offered me discounted space.
 It was a crazy idea and at first I said no, as I thought I couldn’t pull it off.
 But then something clicked and I just thought “I’m going to take the risk and go for it”.
 It paid off – this really got me out there and now I have number of stockists in the UK.

 I wish there was a guide to prepare you for setbacks you may have, every day I learn something new!
 I never knew I’d have to become so business savvy that would have scared me off!